Pawel024/brain-builder/README.md

 ## Contact us

-Do you have a question, suggestion for future development or a bug report?
-Send us an email at [info@brain-builder.app](mailto:info@brain-builder.app) and we'll be happy to talk about it!
+Do you have a question, suggestion or want to report a bug?
+Send us an email at [info@brain-builder.app](mailto:info@brain-builder.app) and we'll be happy to take a look!

 ## Resources Used